 It was 2016, and I was leading a pilgrimage to World Youth Day in Krakow, Poland.
 It was my fifth World Youth Day.
-If you’ve ever been to a World Youth Day, you know that one is good, and five is the equivalent of 500 years in purgatory.
+If you’ve ever been to a World Youth Day, you know that one is enough, so five is the equivalent of 500 years in purgatory.

 Our group was incredibly blessed to have two Dominican sisters with us, one of who was a dear friend of mine, Sr. Mary Juliana.
-Sr. Mary Juliana is one of those people who can simply be described as magnetic.
-And because she loves Jesus, she uses that draw to witness to her faith in Jesus.
+Sr. Mary Juliana is someone who can simply be described as magnetic.
+And because she loves Jesus, she uses that draw to witness her faith in Jesus.
 She’ll make you laugh until it hurts one minute, then drop a truth bomb on you the next.
-She and I always loved to talk about how to better engage the culture with the gospel.
+She and I always loved discussing how to better engage the culture with the gospel.
 Heck, it was she who introduced me to Sherry Weddell’s Forming Intentional Disciples.

 In Poland for World Youth Day with Sr. Mary Juliana